simonmcho/PizzaOrder/README.md

 ## Project Status: Work In Progress (WIP)
 To do:
 - Add pizza items' costs
-- Add functionality to search for an order via phone number or address
 - Stylize
 - Add cool front-end JS functionalities for taste
 - Make it good